agileware/civicrm-end-user-guide/docs/organising-your-data/profiles.md

 7.  **Field Pre Help** and **Field Post Help**: These fields allow you to write text that appears in the user interface to guide people in filling out forms.
 Field pre help appears inline.
-Field post help will create a small speech bubble which when clicked appear in a yello
+Field post help will create a small speech bubble which when clicked appear in yellow
 8.  **Order**: You can use this field to control the order in which fields display in the Profile.
 Lower numbers are displayed ahead of higher numbers.